 Stocking Ideas For 10-Gallon Tanks

-Here I come with some stocking ideas for a 10-gallon tank:
+Here I come up with some stocking ideas for a 10-gallon tank:

 - One Betta+ 2-3 Dwarf Corydoras